Learn / Blog / Article

-Customer onboarding is the combined set of experiences, communications, and outcomes your customers have the first time they use your product.
+Customer onboarding is the combined set of experiences, communications, and outcomes your new customers have the first time they use your product.

-Designing a great customer experienceis not about luck or magic.
-Great customer onboarding is100% engineered, meaning you can (and should) implement, optimize, and test your way toward the ideal experience for your product and customers.
+Designing a great customer experience is not about luck or magic.
+Great customer onboarding is 100% engineered, meaning you can (and should) implement, optimize, and test your way toward the ideal experience for your product and customers.

-The importance of a successful customer onboarding
+The importance of successful customer onboarding

 Have you ever wondered just how many of your users have actually used your product since signing up, even just once?
 It turns out that for most products, the answer is: not many.

 When customers first sign up to a product, they are filled with a mix of emotions: hope, hesitation, doubt, and of course optimism.
 They want the product to be the solution they’ve been looking for, but are concerned that it might not be; or worse still, that they might not be able to figure out how it works.
 This, is a customer success problem.

-From the moment they decide to give the product a go, every click they make is worth its weight in gold.
+From the moment they decide to give the product a go, every touchpoint they make is worth its weight in gold.
 If they click correctly and are successful, they will gradually feel like they are succeeding and will be more inclined to click again.

 If they click incorrectly, however, they will start to feel incompetent, which reduces the chance of them making an additional click.
-Usually, that’s because of a badcustomer onboarding experience.
+Usually, that’s because of a bad customer onboarding experience.

 For you, as a product owner/marketer, each click represents progress in the onboarding workflow.
 By thinking about a click as a binary ‘bet’ you’re getting your customers to make, you can start to break down the onboarding flow into measurable interactions.

 Being able to microscopically measure each interaction inside the onboarding workflow is the key to helping you methodically design and optimize a great onboarding experience.
 Creating an effective first impression for those new clients that just started their customer journey with your product/service.